 - Citywide events & meetings will be posted to our city calendar

 - You can watch past City meetings on Demand here

 - Looking for a job?
 Here's our current Employment Opportunities in Waltham!

 Trash & Recycling Collection

 - EZ Disposal & Recycling is our dedicated pick-up vendor.
 The city provides recycling carts to each household, however, you must provide your own trash barrels.
-Barrels cannot exceed 32 gallons or 50lbs and all trash must fit in the barrel with a lid & all recycling needs to fit in your recycling cart with the lid closed.
+Barrels cannot exceed 32 gallons or 50lbs and all trash must fit in the barrel with a lid.
+All recycling needs to fit in your recycling cart with the lid closed.
 NO plastic bags are alllowed in recycling carts, as they get caught in recycling machinery.
 Trash and recycling is collected weekly in Waltham.
 Pick-ups are delayed a day for major holidays or snowstorms.
 See our Recycling, Trash, Hazardous Products, and Yard Waste Brochure for a full outline and pick-up calendar, and find your trash & recycling schedule here.
 You can report missed pick-ups to Public Works at 781-314-3855.

 - See our Disposal Index for an overview of how to dispose of common items